prasos/php-shapeshiftio-api/README.md

 # php-shapeshiftio-api

 php-shapeshiftio-api is a php library for interacting with ShapeShift.io api.
-It's till work in progress.
+It's still work in progress.

 ### Usage: